vorakl/vorakl.github.io/src/content/articles/data-structure.rst

 |

 The main, if not the only, purpose of the Computer is computing information.
 It doesn't always have to be a computation of mathematic formulas.
 In general, it is a transformation of one chunk of information to another.
 Computers work only with such information that can be represented as discrete data.
-The input and output for the compute engine is always `Natural numbers`_ or text (a sequence of symbols from a dictionary which corresponds to certain natural numbers).
+The input and output for the compute engine is always `Natural numbers`_ or text (a sequence of symbols from a dictionary which correspond to certain natural numbers).

 .. image:: {static}/files/data-structure/compute.png
    :width: 100%